picosh/docs/posts/pgs.md

 You must [delete a project](#removing-a-project) using the remote cli.

 If you accidentally remove a site you will be stuck in a limbo state.
-The folder will still exist using `sftp` or `sshfs` then you can properly clean it up by running the [rm command](#removing-a-project)
+The folder will still exist using `sftp` or `sshfs`.
+You can properly clean it up by running the [rm command](#removing-a-project)

 <hr />